mncmb/ninevox/readme.md

 | ubuntu based FW | 10.0.9.1, 172.16.0.1, 192.168.55.x (DHCP) | firewall using iptables & netplan |

 ## TLDR: how to setup?
 1. install virtualbox and vagrant if not already done.
-Make sure to have a recent version.
+Make sure to have a recent version (oldest tested versions VBox 6.1.x + vagrant 2.2.y).
     - windows:
         ```powershell
         winget add virtualbox